PranavPatil7/Scientific-Trail-Data-Analysis/README.md

 - Pharma
 <br><br>
 The file contains a small number of a publicly available list of pharmaceutical violations.
-For the puposes of this work, we are interested in the second column, Parent Company, which con- tains the name of the pharmaceutical company in question.
+For the puposes of this work, I are interested in the second column, Parent Company, which con- tains the name of the pharmaceutical company in question.
 (Source: [Pharma data](https://violationtracker.goodjobsfirst.org/industry/pharmaceuticals))

 ## Implementation Steps